⏱️ 4 minute read

 Key Takeaways

 - Baselines represent your initial budget.
-Compare against it to track if you are drifting off course.
+Compare against it to track if you're drifting off course.

 - Value of Service (VoS) tells the full story.
 Use VoS to understand the financial weight of non-billable work.